adamhucn/quicksight-cur-deployment-tool/README.md

 6.Type answers for following questions prompted by this script *Note：If all steps according to the content of this guide，and plan to deploy QuickSight Dashboard in us-east-1，keep all the defauls is ok*
 a.
 Please enter the destination region to deploy this solution(same with Athena/QuickSight) [default:us-east-1]
 b.
+If you know what SPICE is and want to use SPICE mode, type “spice”. [default:DIRECT_QUERY]
+c.
 Please input the database name in Athena, which will be used to connect CUR data on S3
-c.
+d.
 Please input the table name within database in previous step, which will be used to connect CUR data on S3
-d.
+e.
 Please input the "Query result location" value from Settings in Athena console [default: s3://aws-athena-query-results-*ACCOUNTID*-*REGION*/].

 7.Open your QuickSight dashboard to analyze cost